Most children grow out of the habit of sucking thumbs and fingers between two and four years of age.

 - Hold the tooth in place with aluminium foil.
 If you don’t have any aluminium foil handy, your child can bite down gently on a handkerchief.

-If for some reason you can’t replace the tooth in its socket – for example, your child is unconscious – put the tooth in milk or saline solution or wrap it in plastic cling film.
-See your dentist immediately.
+If for some reason you can’t replace the tooth in its socket – for example, your child is unconscious or distressed – put the tooth in milk or saline solution or wrap it in plastic cling film.
+Go to your dentist or a hospital emergency department immediately.

 If your child chips or fractures a tooth, keep the piece of tooth and store it in milk.
 See your dentist immediately.